kirillvy/react-slots/README.md

 and the blacklist (`exclude`) includes all elements except the explicitly excluded slottable ones.
 However, you can include or exclude the non-slottable elements using the `all` flag.

+## Default, fallback and passed props

+By default, only the props applied to the Slottable component are applied.
+However, it is also possible to pass props to the component from the Slot, for example, if you want specific props to be passed to the component if the default element is displayed.
+For this, you can use the `defaultProps`.
+These will be enacted each time the default element is displayed.

+You may also want to pass props if the default element is not displayed, and the prop's children are displayed instead.
+For this, use the `passedProps`.
+They will be applied in all cases, except the special case where the slot has no children, but is still rendered (for example, it controls the rendering of a component already defined in the template).
+In that case, the passed props will override the default props.

+Lastly, separate props may be applied to the component through the `fallbackProps` prop.

 ## Conditional Rendering, Defaults and Fallbacks

 By default, if a slot is inserted with no children, it will be diplayed as the element the slot